Ford 335 engine: (351 Cobra-Jet)

 The Q-code 351 "Cobra-Jet" (also called 351-CJ, 351-4V) was produced from May 1971 through the 1974 model year.
-It was a lower-compression design that included open-chamber 4V heads.
-The open-chamber heads exhibited superior emissions characteristics and were required to meet the more stringent emissions standards for 1972 and beyond.
-The "351 CJ" high-performance engine included a different intake manifold, high-lift, long-duration camshaft with hydraulic valve lifters, different valve springs and dampers, a 750-CFM spread-bore 4300-D Motorcraft carburetor, dual-point distributor (with four-speed manual transmissions only), and four-bolt main bearing caps.
+It was a lower-compression design that used open-chamber 4V heads.
+The open-chamber heads exhibited superior emissions characteristics and were used to meet the more stringent emissions standards for 1972 and beyond.
+The "351 CJ" high-performance engine included a different intake manifold, high-lift, long-duration camshaft with hydraulic valve lifters, higher rate valve springs with dampers, a 715-CFM spread-bore 4300-D Motorcraft carburetor and a dual-point distributor (only with four-speed manual transmissions - not sold in California).
+The block was upgraded to four-bolt main bearing caps, and larger harmonic balancer was installed.
 These engines also featured induction-hardened exhaust seats for use with low-lead and unleaded gasoline.
 This engine was different from the 1970-71 M-code 351C having a more aggressive camshaft, a spread-bore carburetor, a four-bolt block and the lower compression allowed regular fuel to be used.
 It was rated at 280 bhp for all 1971 applications.
 For the 1972 model year, the only change to the engine was a retarding the camshaft events by 4°.
 The engine was rated at 266 hp (SAE net) for 1972 when installed in the Mustang, and 248 hp in the Torino and Montego.
 An increase in the combustion chamber size and the use of smaller valves occurred in 1973, which reduced horsepower to 246 hp for the four-barrel for the intermediate Fords, though it still retained the higher 266 hp rating in the Mustang.
 The 351 CJ (now referred to as the "351 4V") was rated at 255 hp in 1974 and was only installed in the Ford Ranchero, Ford Torino, Mercury Montego, and Mercury Cougar.

 Replacement

-Production of the 351C ended at the end of the 1974 model year.
+Production of the 351C ceased at the end of the 1974 model year.
 The engine was replaced by the 351M for the 1975 model year.
-This new variation used the same bore and stroke dimensions of the 351C, but used the tall deck block from the 400 V8 engine.
+This new variation used the same bore and stroke dimensions of the 351C, but used the tall deck block from the 400 V8 engine and was only available with a 2 barrel carburetor.